Planning-nl/vugel-docs/docs/README.md

 - `relatedTarget: Node | null`: The previous (in case of `focusin`, `focus` events) or new (`focusout`, `blur`) focused node.

 ### Keyboard events

 Supported events:
 - `keypress`
 - `keydown`
 - `keyup`

+You can find the key-related details in the `originalEvent`.